 As a continuation of our partnership with Wounded Warrior Project® (WWP), Victorinox Swiss Army wanted to extend the program this year to allow warriors who are not artists to collaborate on new designs.
 We have partnered with the United States Veterans’ Artists Alliance (USVAA) and matched each warrior with a veteran artist to translate the warriors’ stories into a design.
 The result?
 Two beautiful Tinker Swiss Army Knives with meaningful artwork and that support a great cause.

-For every WWP Swiss Army Knife sold between May 20, 2016 and June 30, 2019, Victorinox Swiss Army, Inc. will donate 5% of the manufacturer’s suggested retail price directly to WWP.
+For every WWP Swiss Army Knife sold through June 2021, Victorinox Swiss Army, Inc. will donate 5% of the manufacturer’s suggested retail price directly to WWP.
 Victorinox Swiss Army is also donating $10,000 to the USVAA to support Veteran Artists.

 The warriors and artists visited the North American Headquarters in Monroe, CT to start collaborating.
 The artists then went home to finalize their designs, which would be revealed to Jeffrey and Donna on October 8th